bright/new-www/content/blog/technology-for-invisible-diseases.md

 ## Patient-centric approach in healthcare software solutions

-Developing technology solutions for patients with invisible diseases may require **additional effort to achieve a patient-centric/user-centric approach**.
+Developing [HealthTech](/blog/ultimate-guide-to-healthtech/) solutions for patients with invisible diseases may require **additional effort to achieve a patient-centric/user-centric approach**.

 ### Throughout the process of understanding your users, it's essential to consider several factors: